The Brisket Stall (Learn How to Beat It Fast!)

 We know we told you not to panic and change the temperature of the smoker right away.

-However, increasing the heat from 225°F to 300°F will shorten the time of the stall slightly.
+However, increasing the heat from 225°F to 300°F will slightly shorten the stall’s time.
 This works better with smaller slices of beef.

-We would recommend this only if you’ve decided not to cook a whole brisket.
+We recommend this only if you’ve decided not to cook a whole brisket.

 Note: If you are really short on time you can finish the brisket in the oven.